 Your decision to enroll your child in a clinical trial is a personal decision and a major step in his or her care.
 We hope that the information and resources provided on this site make the decision process easier for your family.

-If you have additional questions about The TAPESTRY Study and want to learn about your child’s eligibility to participate, please visit: https://www.autism-localresearchfinder.com/
+If you have additional questions about The TAPESTRY Study and want to learn about your child’s eligibility to participate, in the US please visit https://trial.autocruitment.com/TAPESTRY/tpsr and in Australia and New Zealand please visit https://www.autism-localresearchfinder.com/.